OpenRailAssociation/osrd-website/content/docs/reference/design-docs/timetable/index.en.md

 If a user deletes a waypoint, what happens?
 Is it the front-end's responsibility to only save valid schedules, or can invalid schedules be represented in the data model?
 We decided that it wasn't just the front-end's responsibility, as we want to be able to model inconsistent states, until the user comes back to fix it.

-One key observation was that don't want to loose the ability to locate within the path waypoints that were deleted, until all references are gone.
+One key observation was that we do not want to lose the ability to locate within the path waypoints that were deleted, until all references are gone.
 How is the front-end supposed to display margin bounds or stops for a waypoint that's gone, if it's not there anymore?

 We thus decided to add a `deleted` soft-delete flag to waypoints.
-When this flag is set, the back-end run simulations on the path, but still allows saving it.
+When this flag is set, the back-end runs simulations on the path, but still allows saving it.
 Once all references to a deleted waypoint are gone, it can be removed from the path.
 The backend can deny train schedules with stale deleted waypoints.

 ### Separating path and stops